JohnAnthony/MSP430-Diceroller/Tutorial/Tutorial.md

 OK, so, time to take a proper look at this chip.
 If you didn't download the chip's data sheet in step 1 then [do so now](http://www.ti.com/product/msp430g2001).
 You may need a slightly different data sheet if you're using a different chip.

 Take your time to peruse this and pick up as much information as you can.
 What we're really interested in, though, is what's detailed on page 4 - information about the device's pins.
 To orientate your chip with this diagram, place the chip down with the notch/groove facing towards the top of the page.
-You will also notice that the pin numbering starts at the top-left and goes clockwise.
+You will also notice that the pin numbering starts at the top-left and goes anti-clockwise.
 We are interested only in the pin designations by port for now.
 Make a mental note of which pins the following ports are on:

     DVCC (This is connected to the negative side of our power supply) DVSS (This is connected to the positive side of our power supply)